-- Imagine we want to sell a single item - Later we'll extend this to multiple items
+- Imagine we want to sell a single item

+- Later we'll extend this to multiple items

 - We don't know what it's generally worth

 - Just what it's worth to us

+- We may set a reserve price (later)

 - Each bidder (player) has her own intrinsic value of the item.

 - Willing to purchase it up to this price

 - Values are independent

 - But we don't know these values

-- Differs from some previous game theory assumptions about knowledge of payoffs
+- Differs from our previous game theory assumptions about knowledge of payoffs

 - How should we proceed?